 GREEN = Work and restoration is complete.
 Residents’ homes and businesses are now serviceable (ready to sign up for Xfinity or Comcast Business).
 Once the network connection is complete, you will be able to sign up for service and you will receive a doorhanger that looks like the following image:

-At this time, residential customers will need to contact Xfinity by phone at 1-800-XFINITY, visit us online at https://www.xfinity.com/learn/offers?pc=1 or visit a nearby Xfinity store to discuss a plan that works for your home.
+At this time, residential customers will need to contact Xfinity by phone at 1-800-XFINITY, visit us online or at a nearby Xfinity store to discuss a plan that works for your home.

-If you are a business owner and would like to contact one of our local Comcast Business representatives to begin discussing our products and services, please contact Tim Shannon, Timothy_Shannon@comcast.com, 970-401-1023
+If you are a business owner and would like to contact one of our local Comcast Business representatives to begin discussing our products and services, please email Tim Shannon or call 970-401-1023.

 Once you’ve reached out to request service, we’ll set up an appointment for installation.
 During the installation appointment, a Comcast technician will come to your address to establish a direct, wired connection to your home or business and help you get your services up and running.
 At this point, you’re officially a Comcast customer!